nevrome/mobest/README.md

 #### Crossvalidation

-`mobest::crossvalidate` allows to tackle the parameter estimation challenge with simple cross-validation across a grid of kernel function parameters.
+`mobest::crossvalidate` allows to tackle the parameter estimation challenge with simple crossvalidation across a grid of kernel function parameters.
 Internally it employs `mobest::create_model_grid` and `mobest::run_model_grid` (see below).
+Crossvalidation is computationally expensive, but in our experience the best method for the kernel parameter estimation.

 ``` r
 kernels_to_test <- expand.grid(